Being in a foreign country has its particular challenges -- and, yes, for all its similarities to America, Canada is still a foreign country.

 Toronto's sales tax is 13 percent -- in 2010, this replaced the former Provincial sales tax of 5 percent and the federal GST (Goods & Services Tax) of 8 percent.
 In other words, the Conservative Party government of Prime Minister Stephen Harper wanted Canadians to think he'd killed the hated GST, when, in fact, Ontarians (who only make up 36 percent of the country) are paying pretty much the same taxes that they did before.
 See how stupid it is to vote for conservative candidates?
 It doesn't work in any country.

 Union Station is at the intersection of Bay & Front Streets.
 Bay runs north-south, and divides Toronto's east and west sides, and the street numberings thereof; the lake serves as the "zero point" for streets running north and south, and thus there's no North and South on street names.
 Bay Street is also Canada's "Wall Street," the center of Toronto's financial district, and is not particularly well-liked by, well, anybody who isn't conservative in Canada.
+Toronto has no freeway or tollway that serves as a "beltway."

 Toronto has a subway, Canada's oldest, opened in 1954 and known as "the Rocket."
 (I'll bet Montrealers hated that, since it was the nickname of their beloved hockey star Maurice Richard, well before future Blue Jay and Yankee Roger Clemens was even born.)
 Along with Philadelphia, it's one of the last 2 subway systems in North America that still uses tokens rather than a farecard system such as New York's MetroCard.